Sorolla Museum

-The Museum Sorolla (Spanish: Museo Sorolla) is a public museum located in Madrid, Spain.
-It features work by the artist Joaquín Sorolla, as well as by members of his family such as his daughter Elena.

-The building was originally the artist's house and was converted into a museum after the death of his widow.
-Designed by Enrique María Repullés, it was declared Bien de Interés Cultural in 1962.
+The Sorolla Museum (Museo Sorolla) is a single-artist museum in Madrid, Spain, devoted to the work and life of Joaquín Sorolla and the members of his family, such as his daughter Elena.
+The museum is located in the house that was the artist's home and workshop, which was converted into a museum after the death of his widow.
+It was declared Bien de Interés Cultural in 1962.
+It is one of the National Museums of Spain and it is attached to the Ministry of Culture.

+The building was designed by Enrique María Repullés.
 The principal rooms continue to be furnished as they were during the artist's life, including Sorolla's large, well-lit studio, where the walls are filled with his canvasses.
 Other rooms are used as galleries to display Sorolla's paintings, while the upstairs rooms are a gallery for temporary exhibitions.
 In 2014, these rooms presented an exhibition of David Palacin photographs of the ballet Sorolla produced by the Spanish National Dance Company.

+The museum is currently closed for renovations, and is scheduled to reopen in 2026.
+Part of the collection is temporarily on show at the Royal Collections Gallery.